Ingram Scholarship Program Application Guide

 What Ingram Scholars Do: Service and Leadership in Action

 Ingram Scholars take on the exciting challenge of creating and executing service projects that address important social issues, whether local or global.
-You will work with established non-profits and professional organizations to develop meaningful projects that are both sustainable and culturally responsive.
-Through this hands-on experience, you will harness your leadership skills while making a real difference in your community.
+Here, the scholars work with professional organizations to streamline meaningful sustainable projects.

-You’ll converge daily in small and large group, during your school days to speak about your personal growth and how your service efforts have impacted broadly on society.
+They converge day-to-day in small and large group, during school days to speak about personal growth and how your service efforts have impacted broadly on society.
 These thoughtful sessions provide consistent support as you design and implement your projects.

 A Commitment to Lasting Change